lizzybrooks/python-possible/1-the-command-line.md

 ```bash
 sort -u -r LucidDreams.txt
 ```
+Mac has more built-in sort options.
+You can see what Windows does [here](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/sort)

 Sometimes, options have parameters.
 For example, the `cut` command cuts out portions of each line of a file.
 To use it you must specify a delimiter character with the `-d` option and field number to extract with the `-f` option.
 To get the first word of every line in Lucid Dreams I might enter: